zachcp/datalevin/planner.md

 to generate the skeleton of the execution plan.
 Essentially, we leverage the set of attributes and their relationships in the query to:

-    a. break up the query into sub-queries that can be independently executed,
+    a. break up the query into sub-queries that can be independently executed.

     b. pre-filter the entities involved in each sub-query.